Harriet Luncardy

 One of the cast of characters from the Findo Gask series of hard-boiled fantasy detective novels by Trevor Hopkins.

-The series currently comprises eight books, all in various stages of completion:
+The series currently comprises nine books, all in various stages of completion:

 Most of the characters in the novels are based on place names in the Perth and Kinross region of Scotland, many of them close to the tiny village of Findo Gask.